 Vitamin C also appears to boost the immune system by promoting the proliferation of T cells and preventing T cell death.
 T cells play a major role in driving an immune response against pathogens such as bacteria or viruses.
 Multiple in vitro studies in both mouse and human cell lines have demonstrated that growing T cells in culture with vitamin C decreases cell death and might enhance T cell development.

-Aside from enhancing immune cell function, _ in vivo_ studies have also implicated vitamin C in modulating cytokine levels.
+Aside from enhancing immune cell function, vitamin C modulates cytokine levels in _ in vivo_ studies.
 Cytokines, a class of proteins secreted by many types of immune cells, are important signaling molecules produced in response to inflammation and infection.
 In mouse models in which mice are vitamin C-deficient and have increased pro-inflammatory cytokines, the administration of vitamin C decreased cytokine production.
 Furthermore, vitamin C participates in the production of interferon in mice.
 Interferon is a type of cytokine that signals the body to initiate antiviral defenses.

 Vitamin C's protective capacity against some types of infections and cancers is likely attributable to multiple overlapping discrete mechanisms such as blocking glucose uptake, inhibiting viral replication, and generating hydrogen peroxide.